newrelic/docs-website/.github/ISSUE_TEMPLATE/content-bug.md

 ### Description

-A clear and concise description of what the content bug is.
+A clear and concise description of the bug in our docs.

 ### Affected docs